Now on Mac — start your 60-day free trial.

 How do I locate the Finish Schedule?

-1. From your Project Dashboard, select the current project you're working on.
+From your Home screen, select the current project you're working on.
+Next, select the Finish Schedule located under Tools.

 How do I add an Item to the Finish Schedule?